JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 **UI DSL Showcase Tab**: Binding (Sources: [`DemoBinding`](%gh-ic%/platform/platform-impl/src/com/intellij/internal/ui/uiDslShowcase/DemoBinding.kt))

-Binds `component` value that is provided by `componentGet` and `componentSet` methods to specified binding property.
+Binds `component` value provided by `componentGet` and `componentSet` methods to the specified binding property.
 The property is applied only when `DialogPanel.apply()` is invoked.
 Methods `DialogPanel.isModified()` and `DialogPanel.reset()` are also supported automatically for bound properties.

 The `bind()` method is rarely used directly.
-There are many extensions for specific components, see following example:
+There are many extensions for specific components, see the following example:

 ```kotlin
 row {